chomarieh2006/data_retrieval_nlp/README.md

 ## Usage

-Have a set of .PDF files with text ready in a directory.

-To be able to analyze the contents of the source files, they will need to be converted into plain text.

-In the same directory as the source files, create two folders: 1) *test_pt* and 2) *sample_txt_clean_pgs*

-For this to occur, run `pdf_to_text.py` and input the directory of the source files, and a directory to place the extracted and cleaned text into (*sample_txt_clean_pgs*).

-Note: This is temporary and will soon be implemented into the main program to take arguments.

-***OR***

 Download these [files](https://www.dropbox.com/sh/4gedwm2sc7ylsxf/AAB798H6sdVW4n9iV5TZWF5Qa?dl=0).

 Make sure to store in a directory you remember and extract the zip files in that directory.